-I belong to a generation that went through medical school after the retirement of Professor C. C. de Silva.
-What link I may claim to his teachings and endeavours are those that percolated through the first group of medical students who came under his tutelage.
-It was to the 'batch of 1950' that Professor C. C. de Silva delivered his inaugural lecture from the newly created Chair in Paediatrics.
-"Professor C. C's" charisma is amply attested to by the fact that of the six girls in this batch, three proceeded to become, themselves, outstanding paediatricians of international repute.
-Priyani de Mel who as Prof. Priyani Soysa, was his successor and my guru, Nellie Perera, who distinguished herself in the University of Kuwait, and Dr. Rajeswari Rajakariyar, the well known paediatrician, are here tonight to commemorate their teachers.
+C. C. de Silva delivered his inaugural lecture from the newly created Chair in Paediatrics.
+"Professor C. C's" charisma is amply attested to by the fact that of the six girls in this batch, three proceeded to become, themselves. outstanding paediatricians of international repute.
+Priyani de Mel who as Prof. Privani Soysa, was his successor and my guru, Nellie Perera, who distingui-shed herself in the University of Kuwait, and Dr. Rajeswari Rajakariyar, the well paediatrician. are here tonight to known commemorate their teachers.